-The new Graham Silverstone RS Racing collection is offered in three finishes that you can buy either individually or as a set with a pair of nice sunglasses (paying an impressive amount of around $18,000).
-Although the device doesn't look groundbreaking in any way, it is still a very gadget for a person who prefers fresh-looking sporty timekeepers to time-proven (and thus a bit boring) devices from major watchmaking brands.
+The 2015 Graham Silverstone RS Racing collection is offered in three finishes that you can buy either individually or as a set with a pair of nice sunglasses (paying an impressive amount of around $18,000).
+Although the device doesn't look groundbreaking in any way, it is still a nice gadget for a person who prefers fresh-looking sporty timekeepers to time-proven (and thus boring) collections from the major brands.

 The new Oris Big Crown ProPilot Calibre 111 (ref.
-01 111 7711 4163-Set 5 22 14FC), as the name implies, is powered by the Swiss brand's new Caliber 111 hand-wound movement.
-Developed and built on their own premises, the beautiful mechanism not only makes this new timekeeper even more exclusive, but also shows quite clearly that Oris has enough resources to make a wonderful caliber.
+01 111 7711 4163-Set 5 22 14FC) is powered by the new Caliber 111 hand-wound movement.
+Developed and built on their own premises, the beautiful mechanism not only makes this new timekeeper even more exclusive but also shows clearly that Oris has enough resources to make a wonderful caliber.
 Their new Cal.
 111 is an in-house mechanism that, at least in terms of functionality and efficiency, rivals those recently introduced by a lot more established watchmaking houses.

-The new Frederique Constant Vintage Rally Healey automatic chronograph makes an impression of a well-designed accessory.
-While I wouldn't call it 'revolutionary' or 'groundbreaking', it successfully combines standard elements of design into a very attractive time measuring device.
-Oh, some purists would probably wince a little at the way they use gold-plating to make a stainless steel body look dressier, but I find nothing wrong with it: for those on a tight budget, a gold-plated watch is an excellent choice.
+Despite its excessively (well, to my taste) long name, the Frederique Constant Vintage Rally Healey automatic chronograph makes an impression of a well-designed accessory.
+While I wouldn't call it 'revolutionary' or 'groundbreaking', it successfully combines standard elements of design into an attractive time measuring device.
+Purists would probably wince a little at the way they use gold-plating to make a stainless steel body look dressier, but I find nothing wrong with it: for those on a tight budget, a gold-plated watch is an excellent choice.

 The new Chopard 24 Hours of Le Mans 2015 Superfast Chrono Porsche 919 Jacky Ickx Edition (Ref.
 168535-3003) (wow, that's a really long name indeed) is, for all practical purposes, simply a new iteration of last year's Superfast Chrono Porsche 919 ref.
 168535-3002 model.
 The only thing that makes it visually different is a set of new color accents on the dial and bezel flange.
 Now also proudly wearing Jacky Ickx's signature on its engraved case back cover, the watch was originally designed to celebrate long standing partnership between the two high-end brands, but, it so happened that it also praises Porsche's decisive victory at 2015 24 Hours of Le Mans.